How to Create a Mobile App: A Complete Development Guide

 Back-End Development

-BaaS providers service all the necessary technology to structure your app.
-In essence, these providers allow you to outsource this part of development entirely so that you can save time and resources.
+BaaS providers provide all the necessary technology to structure your app.
+In essence, these providers allow you to outsource this part of development entirely, saving you time and resources.

 Front-End Development

-Front-end development is focused on the client-side of the application and deals with everything that the user sees on the screen.
+Front-end development focuses on the client-side of the application, handling everything the user sees on the screen.

-You must make sure the user is provided with a seamless experience and interactions.
+You must ensure the user has a seamless experience and interaction.
 This end of development relies heavily on the information provided by UI and UX designs.

 While custom back-end development can be substituted with BaaS platforms, front-end development is where doing your due diligence really pays off.